SEMICeu/documentation/README.md

 For instance the usage of git repositories to store the data specifications, should not be the reason to impose a software development approach on those git repositories.
 The organisation and management of those git repositories should match the needs of the editors and the publication objectives.
 Where-as for software the scope of a branch is a coherent set of instructions, the scope of a data specification is the transparent history of the specification.

+### access management
+All user access control operations can be done by the SEMIC admin on [Github](https://github.com/orgs/SEMICeu/people).